kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

         image: staging.example.com/nginx
 EOF
 ```

 The deployment is created successfully.
 Great!

 ```
 deployment.apps/deployment-pass created
 ```

 ## Auto-Gen Rules for CEL Expressions

 Since Kubernetes has many higher-level controllers that directly or indirectly manage Pods: Deployment, DaemonSet, StatefulSet, Job, and CronJob resources, it’d be inefficient to write a policy that targets Pods and every higher-level controller.
 Kyverno solves this issue by supporting the automatic generation of policy rules for higher-level controllers from a rule written exclusively for a Pod.

+Check the [autogen rules](https://kyverno.io/docs/writing-policies/autogen/) for more information.

 For example, when creating a validation policy like below, which disallows latest image tags, the policy applies to all resources capable of generating Pods.